gogleva/SecretSanta/README.md

     - summary on starters and pipers;
     - short pipeline
     - long pipeline
+- Individual (and cool!) plotting functions for the outputs

 expansion:
 - plotting functions for individual peptides (will require full output) signalp